Mirzipan/Homm3_BG_Database/docs/units/wyverns.md

 ## Notes

-- **Few, Pack** - Enemy units, that were attacked by the Wyverns, receive damage on each activation, as long as there is at least one faction cube on them.
+- **Few and Pack** - Enemy units, that were attacked by the Wyverns, receive damage on each activation, as long as there is at least one faction cube on them.
-- **Few, Pack** - If [Trolls](trolls.md) or [Wraiths](wraiths.md) were attacked by the Wyverns, both the damage and the healing take place simultaneously.
+- **Few and Pack** - If [Trolls](trolls.md) or [Wraiths](wraiths.md) were attacked by the Wyverns, both the damage and the healing take place simultaneously.
 This means [Trolls](trolls.md) only remove up to 2 :damage:.
-Nothing happens for faction (Few, Pack) [Wraiths](wraiths.md), and their Neutral variant removes up to 1 :damage:.
+Nothing happens for faction (Few and Pack) [Wraiths](wraiths.md), and their Neutral variant removes up to 1 :damage:.

 ## Comes With